Act of Guarantee: The Act and treaties

-Prussia and Britain actively intervened in the restoration, anxious as they were that the Patriots' democratic-republican ideals would spread to their lands as well.
-On the other hand, they sought to prevent the Dutch Republic from entering an alliance with France and the United States.
-Finally, they wished to secure Dutch military support in case of war with Russia and/or Austria, who had concluded an alliance in 1781, and together had been successfully conquering Ottoman territories since 1787.
-On 15 April 1788, Britain and the Republic first signed a defensive pact in The Hague, in which the English swore to guarantee the hereditary stadtholderate.
+Prussia and Britain actively intervened in the restoration to ensure the continued survival of the stadholderate.
+Both nations sought to secure the Dutch Republic as an ally and prevent it from entering into an alliance with France or the United States.
+Finally, Prussia wished to secure Dutch military support in case of an outbreak of war with Russia or Austria, who had allied together in 1781 and started conquering Ottoman territories from 1787 onwards.
+On 15 April 1788, Britain and the Republic first signed a defensive pact in The Hague, in which the former swore to guarantee the hereditary stadtholderate.
 The same day around the same hour, the United Provinces and Prussia concluded a similar treaty in Berlin.
-In the night of 12–13 June, the Prussian king and envoy and the English envoy jointly drafted a provisional alliance between Prussia and the United Kingdom at Het Loo Palace, also including an act of guarantee concerning the constitution of the Dutch Republic.
+In the night of 12–13 June, the Prussian king and envoy and the British envoy jointly drafted a provisional alliance between Prussia and Britain at Het Loo Palace, also including an act of guarantee concerning the constitution of the Dutch Republic.
 Van de Spiegel did not participate in the negotiations, but did attend its signing.

 On 3 July 1788, William V, accompanied by his sons prince William and prince Frederick, received a delegation of the States General at Huis ten Bosch Palace.
 In a formal ceremony, it solemnly granted him the Act of Guarantee.
 The Act was henceforth considered to be an unalienable part of the constitution of the Dutch Republic, which thereby began to look more and more like a unitary state led by an absolutist monarch.

-On 13 August 1788, a definitive alliance, the Triple Alliance, was forged between Britain, Prussia and the United Netherlands, the former two promising to preserve the Orange hereditary stadtholderate.
-The treaty was drafted with the collaboration of Van de Spiegel, but dictated by England.
-With it, the Republic became a de facto Anglo-Prussian protectorate.
+On 13 August 1788, a definitive alliance, the Triple Alliance, was signed between Britain, Prussia and the Dutch Republic, in which the British and Prussians promied to preserve the stadtholderate.
+Van de Spiegel helped with drafting the treaty, which brought the Republic into the British and Prussian sphere of influence.